 - The Environment is Also a Teacher: Our environment is instrumental to a child’s educational experience.
 Our indoor and outdoor classrooms are composed thoughtfully and intentionally.
 Our large spaces, organic fibers, soothing colors and lighting, are all mindfully created to produce comfort and curiosity.
 Children also learn from professionals in the community.
 We invite a diverse array of professionals to share their talents with our students, which further encourages children to make sense of their world in a safe and hands-on way.

 - Animals as Teachers: Out little zoo offers unique opportunities to engage with animals and learn from their needs.

 Inside every child is a scientist and mathematician, it takes a gentle nudge from an insightful teacher to bring this out.

 **Many parents ask if we are “play-based” or “academic.”
 Our answer is that well designed playful environments stimulate intellectual development.
 A well designed program should not be one or the other, it should encompass all areas of intellectual development.
 The traditional debate in early childhood education is that ‘free play’ preschools or ‘formal academic instruction’ are the only two options for early childhood curriculum.
 This is not the case in a well-rounded integrated program.
-Certainly some proportions of time can be given to both of those kinds of curriculum components.
-In the early years, a major component of education must be to provide a wide range of experiences, opportunities, resources and contexts that will provoke, stimulate, and support children’s innate intellectual dispositions. *Please click on the highlighted text to read more about this important concept detailed by early childhood educational expert, Dr. Lilian Katz.
+Certainly some proportions of time can be given to both of those kinds of curriculum components. *Please click on the highlighted text to read more about this important concept detailed by early childhood educational expert, Dr. Lilian Katz.